 Get your stargazer lily bulb here.

 Beautiful, showy, and sweetly fragrant phlox is hardy perennial to zone 4-8.
-Perennial phlox (phlox paniculata) is the tall variety one that blooms in the late summer.
-Not to be confused with the low growing creeping phlox that blooms in the mid-spring.
+Perennial phlox (phlox paniculata) is the tall variety that blooms in the late summer.
+Not to be confused with the low-growing creeping phlox that blooms in the mid-spring.

 Phlox grow in full sun and light shade.
 The plant attracts butterflies, bees, pollinators, and hummingbirds.
 Grow phlox in a perennial border or add it into your cut flower garden.

-Get your phlox seed here.Add more colorful blooms before the frost is coming with these late summer perennial flowers.
+Get your phlox seed here.Add more colorful blooms before the frost comes with these late summer perennial flowers.
 Click To Tweet

-If you want to add more mature perennial flowers in your garden, you will find many perennial flowers on sale by late summer at most garden centers.
-The plants might not look at its best in appearance, but it will grow double in size in the following year with proper care.
+If you want to add more mature perennial flowers to your garden, you will find many perennial flowers on sale by late summer at most garden centers.
+The plant might not look at its best in appearance, but it will grow double in size in the following year with proper care.

 Tips to help you prepare your garden.